-Manage risk, save money
+Manage risk, save costs

 For over 20 years, Trident has been helping customers to reduce energy costs, optimise their energy procurement strategy and switch to more sustainable sources.
 Our unique 360 degree approach has been developed with flexibility in mind, enabling us to deliver a tailored service to meet your individual needs.

 Our energy traders will guide you through a process to determine the ideal procurement strategy that delivers to your budgetary requirements as well as your wider business objectives.
 Our proprietary energy-saving software brings your energy procurement strategy into a whole new era, delivering reduced cost, increased visibility and greater control of your energy budgets.

 Our Energy Procurement services